MICA-MNI/LAMAReg/README.md

 - `--reg PATH` : Path to registered parcellation image
 - `--out PATH` : Output CSV file path

+## Transform Order and Composition

+### Robust Mode (Two-Stage Registration)

+When using robust mode (default), LAMAReg performs a two-stage registration:

+1. **Primary Registration**: Parcellation-based registration (contrast-agnostic, coarse alignment)
+   - Produces: `primary_warp.nii.gz` + `affine.mat`

+2. **Secondary Registration**: Direct image registration using Stage 1 as initialization (fine-tuning)
+   - Produces: `secondary_warp.nii.gz` (refinement)

+3. **Automatic Composition**: Both warpfields are automatically composed into a single transform when `--secondary-warpfield` is not specified
+   - Total transform = `primary_warp` ∘ `secondary_warp`

+#### Important Note:
+Warpfield composition results in some small losses in precision due to an extra interpolation step, specify a secondary warpfield path if you need highly accurate warpfields.
+This will **NOT** impact the quality of the registered image provided by LAMAReg, but will result in minor degradations in quality when re-using the warpfields.

 ## Argument Parsing Logic

 LAMAReg uses a subcommand-based CLI structure using the Python `argparse` library.
 Here's how it works: